-- A score of 70% or more on the NAPLEX Readiness Assessment - Successful completion of all didactic and experiential courses - Successful completion of all co-curricular requirements - Attendance at board review session scheduled by HUCOP.
-If a student cannot attend, he/she must attend another board review session (at their own expense and at another place) and submit proof of attendance to the Dean's Office. - NAPLEX Readiness Assessment Study Plan as reviewed and approved by April 15th by appropriate personnel to be eligible for graduation - An individualized study plan for the NAPLEX Exam is due after passing the NAPLEX Readiness Assessment - Only registered students are eligible for graduation - Other conditions for the Doctor of Pharmacy Program remain in place and require students to fully meet all program requirements within seven years of starting the program.
+- 1. Successful completion of the NAPLEX Readiness Course is required.
+The course is graded as Pass (P) or Fail (F).
+Minimum passing score is 70% of the total score. - 2.
+Successful completion of all didactic and experiential courses - 3.
+Successful completion of all co-curricular requirements - 4.
+Attendance at the board review session scheduled by HUCOP.
+If a student cannot attend, he/she must attend another equivalent board review session (at their own expense and at another place) and submit proof of attendance to the Dean's Office. - 5.
+Only registered students are eligible for graduation - 6.
+Other conditions for the Doctor of Pharmacy Program remain in effect, though not specifically mentioned in this document. - 7.
+All program requirements must be met within seven years of starting the program.